Part 6 -

 As Palestinian lawyer, public speaker, and This Is Palestine podcast host Diana Buttu has repeatedly said in conversation recently, we are told “nothing justified October 7th, but October 7th justifies everything.”

-There is no red line for Israel’s “right to self-defense” that Western leaders proclaim, as they pretend to express sympathy for those in Gaza while continuing to send the weapons and political cover to kill them.
+There has been no red line for Israel’s “right to self-defense” that Western leaders proclaim, as they pretend to express sympathy for those in Gaza while continuing to send the weapons and political cover to kill them.

 Hamas is labeled by these same people as “terrorists” and every airstrike on hospitals, refugee school shelters, bakeries, and more are all excused by the IOF saying that it’s a Hamas operating base without any evidence.
 International law has been broken hundreds if not thousands of times, but just mention the word “Hamas” and they’re a scapegoat.